 Business Partner Program Quick Reference Guide for Online Reservation Systems

 Thank you so much for agreeing to be a Business Partner with [Insert CF Name].
-This program will enhance [Insert CF Name]’s ability to grow our local endowment assets and help better the communties of [Insert Local Community Name(s)].
+This program will enhance [Insert CF Name]’s ability to grow our local endowment assets and help better the communities of [Insert Local Community Name(s)].
 Here is a quick reference guide to outline responsibilities of our Business Partners:

 Sign the [Insert CF Name] Business Partner Agreement.